mswart/openvpn2dns/README.md

 Install the following dependencies e.g. with your package management system:

-- Python 2.7.x (Python 3.x support not yet tested because of leaking twisted support)
+- Python 2.7.x (Python 3.x support missing because of leaking twisted support)
 - the twisted Python module (I tested twisted 11.1)

 Clone this repository to get the openvpn2dns source code: